MTSSamsioe/Color-Mash/README.md

 - Could not keep the check and cross mark to be centered in the questions section when I changed screen size.
     - FIX: To get the check and cross mark to show in front of the questions section I had to make their position absolute.
 To keep them centered when changing screen size I needed to add transform: translate(-50% 50%), bottom: 50%, left 50% to their style properties.
 ### Unfixed Bugs
+- It is not really a bug because it works but it is an emergency fix.
+The count down timer in function start() stops on 2 not 0 when the if statement is set to 0.
+But if I set the timer to stop at -2 it stops at zero and works fine.
+2 seconds disapear somwhere and I have been unable to figure out why.

 ## Deployment
 ---